Digital Nomads in Thailand

 5:11 pm, 17:11.
 Are you a digital nomad or digital expat?
 Do you know anyone who is?

 6:42 pm, 18:42.
-Are you or do you know anyone who works from home with their computer and internet?
-What are they doing?
+Do you or do you know anyone who works from home with their computer and internet?
+What do they do?

 7:59 pm, 19:59.
 What are the advantages and disadvantages (pros and cons, benefits and drawbacks) of doing online or computer work from home or while traveling?

 10:03 pm, 22:03.
-My friends (and I) would like to be digital nomads or do online work from home.
+My friends (and I) would like to be digital nomads, digital expat, or do online work from home.
 Yes or no?

 12 midnight.
 Should companies and organizations promote and encourage digital nomadism or remote work?